-Are there any things I can do besides taking medications to control reduce my IBS symptoms?
+Are there any other things I can do, besides taking medications, to control and reduce my IBS symptoms?

 Thank you for your question and I am pleased to respond.
 There is no question that medication can help with the frequency and intensity of IBS symptoms.
 The consensus of research indicates that stress is no doubt a trigger for IBS symptoms.

 Despite our best efforts we often cannot control the external events that trigger stress in our bodies.
 Life happens.
 The good news is that we are able to control how we respond to stress.

 Stress has gotten a bad rap.
 Stress is not inherently a bad thing and it is only when the level of threat posed.
 If our body reacted to missing a deadline the same way it would to being chased by a tiger, we would have a problem.